programminghistorian/jekyll/lessons/intro-to-the-zotero-api.md

 Historian 2][].

-If you want to use your own group or individual library, you will need to retrieve your group ID and API key.
+If you want to use your own group or individual library, you will need to retrieve your group or user ID and your own API key.
+If you use your individual library, you'll also need to replace the word `group` with the word `user` in the above code.

 Your group ID can be found by hovering over the RSS option on your library feed.
 The ID is the numeric part of the URL.
 Your group API key, if one has been created, is located in your [account settings][].
 If there is no key assigned to the group, and you are the end user, you can create a new key on the same page.

 To use the PH2 group library, use the following: